 Traci McCarty & Associates - SAMPLE INTERVIEW QUESTIONS

 ALWAYS PREPARE QUESTIONS TO ASK THE EMPLOYER - BELOW ARE 30 SAMPLE QUESTIONS

 Having no questions prepared sends the message that you are have no independent thought process, or are ill-prepared, or are not leadership material, or some combination.Employers make judgments about you based on the questions you ask.
 They are asking themselves...
 Have you done your research on the organization?
-(If yes, good.)
-Are you asking rather dull questions that you could find in a web search, but about which you have no interest?
-(Bad.)
-Are you asking about salary and benefits?
-(Bad.)
-Are your questions intelligent and thoughtful and cordial?
-(Great.)
-Are you asking questions that only center around yourself?
-(Bad.)
+(If yes, good) Are you asking rather dull questions that you could find in a web search and about which you have no interest?
+(If yes, bad) Are you asking about salary and benefits?
+(If yes, bad) Are your questions are intelligent, thoughtful and cordial?
+(If yes, great) Are you asking questions that only center around yourself?
+(If yes, bad)

 Three to five is a good number of prepared questions.
 It really depends on what you need to know, the time allowed and how much interaction there was with your questions during the employer's interview.
 Prioritize your questions based on the interview situation.
 Is this the first interview?
 Ask for the information that matters most.
 Is this the second interview?
 By now you should know the basics, so ask more probing questions.
 Is this an all-day interview during which you are meeting with different groups and individuals?
 Ask questions that fit the roles of those individuals and groups.
 Ask one same question of all people, in order to compare responses!.